reset4ll/LSPconfig-cloneovim/Autocompletion.md

 ## nvim-cmp

 For installing nvim-cmp, with autocompletion support for snippets/LSP, you can follow the below snippet.
-Note, this does not include your server configuration:
+Note, this does not include your server configuration.
+If you are using `nvim-cmp` do *not* use the built-in omnifunc as it cannot support the additional completion items returned from servers due to the capabilities enabled by nvim-cmp.

 ```lua
 local use = require('packer').use